 Espressif’s Ethernet board with TLK110 PHY use PHY address 31.

-Common Waveshare LAN8720 PHY breakout use PHY address 1.
+Common Waveshare LAN8720 PHY breakout board (and clones) use PHY address 1.

 Olimex ESP32 EVB REV B IoT LAN8710 PHY Board with CAN use PHY address 0.